Probing invisible dark photon models via atmospheric collisions: Signals at Super-K

 \section{Signals at Super-K}

-In our analysis we consider the Super-K detector, a large water-Cherenkov detector with a fiducial volume of 22.5 kton of water \cite{Super-Kamiokande:2002weg}.
-For the invisible dark photon model, the dominant signals in Super-K come from the elastic scattering between the dark sector fermion $\chi$ and the target electron, which can be mediated by either the photon or the dark photon.
+The Super-K experiment, a large water-Cherenkov detector with a fiducial volume of 22.5 kton of water \cite{Super-Kamiokande:2002weg}, is the ideal place to search for dark sector particles produced in atmospheric collisions \cite{Plestid:2020kdm,ArguellesDelgado:2021lek,Du:2022hms,Arguelles:2022fqq,Iguro:2021xsu} and in Earth-bound dark matter annihilations \cite{McKeen:2023ztq}.
+For the atmospherically generated dark fermion $\chi$ in the invisible dark photon model, the dominant signals in Super-K come from the elastic scattering between $\chi$ and the target electron, mediated by either the photon or the dark photon.
 Thus, the $\chi-e$ scattering cross section is given by \be

 \ee where $E_\chi$ is the energy of $\chi$, $E_r$ is the recoil energy of the electron, and $m_e$ is the electron mass.

 In our analysis we use electron recoil data from four Super-K runs with a total exposure of 176 kton-year \cite{Super-Kamiokande:2011lwo, Super-Kamiokande:2021jaq}.
 The electron recoil data in Super-K are selected by the Cherenkov angle in the range of 38-50 degrees, since relativistic charged particles (such as electrons in the energy range of interest) have a Cherenkov angle of 42 degrees, whereas heavier particles have a smaller Cherenkov angle \cite{Super-Kamiokande:2011lwo, Super-Kamiokande:2021jaq}.
 The Super-K I-\uppercase\expandafter{\romannumeral3} data in the electron recoil energy range of 16-88 MeV are binned into 18 bins with a bin width of 4 MeV for each data bin \cite{Super-Kamiokande:2011lwo}; the Super-K \uppercase\expandafter{\romannumeral4} data in the electron recoil energy range of 16-78 MeV are binned into 31 bins with a bin width of 2 MeV for each data bin \cite{Super-Kamiokande:2021jaq}.
 We compute the signal events $S_i$ in each data bin via \be S_i=2\pi n_e \mathcal{E} \int ~dE_r f(E_r)\int~dE_\chi ~dz\frac{d^2\Phi^D_\chi}{dE_\chi~dz}\frac{~d\sigma}{~dE_r}, \ee where $z\equiv \cos\theta$, $n_e$ is the number of electrons per ton of water, $\mathcal{E}$ is the exposure, and $f(E_r)$ is the detector efficiency.
 In our analysis we adopt the efficiency curve in Fig. (10) of Ref.~\cite{Super-Kamiokande:2011lwo}.